CONTRACT OF CARRIAGE

 i.
 This agreement applies to flights flying to and from Culebra and Vieques into Luis Muñoz Marín International Airport. ii.
 Passengers purchasing tickets operated by Vieques Air Link are subject to the Terms and Conditions with Vieques Air Link.

 - When Seaborne Airlines undertakes to issue a ticket, check baggage, or make any other arrangements for transportation over the lines of any other airline on an interline basis (whether or not such transportation is part of a through service), Seaborne Airlines will act only as agent for such other airline in these limited capacities, and will assume no responsibility for the acts or omissions of such other airline, including but not limited to providing flight status information, delays and other acts or omissions that arise from their flight operations, and failure to advise passengers about Seaborne Airlines Contract of Carriage upon checking in.

 - Transportation on any interline partner is governed by that airline’s contract or conditions of carriage.
-SEABORNE AIRLINES SHALL NOT BE LIABLE FOR ANY LOSS, DAMAGE OR INCIDENT AFFECTING LIVES OR PROPERTY OF PASSENGERS, OCCURING ON A FLIGHT THAT IS NOT OPERATED BY SEABORNE AIRLINES.
+SEABORNE AIRLINES SHALL NOT BE LIABLE FOR ANY LOSS, DAMAGE OR INCIDENT AFFECTING LIVES OR PROPERTY OF PASSENGERS, OCCURRING ON A FLIGHT THAT IS NOT OPERATED BY SEABORNE AIRLINES.
 In the case of transportation on a Seaborne-operated flight as part of an interline itinerary, transportation is governed by Seaborne’s Contract of Carriage.

 - Baggage loss or delay: The final carrier that gets you to your final destination through each connection is responsible for recovering a bag that is lost or delayed.
 Claim requests must be filed in accordance with that carriers baggage policies.